|

 Camps

-Blue Ox Camp
+Blue Ox Camp This was one

 of several District Camps used by the Seattle Area Council in the early